 My Father stayed at home.
 I understood that he was a quiet man, not comfortable in crowds.
 But still...

 Many years later, when I was in my 30s, the subject of my dancing came up in passing.
 For 20 years I had held on to the (for me, proven) belief that my Father wasn't interested in my dancing.
 I was too shy to say those words, but did say, "It was a shame you never saw me dance."

 My Dad looked puzzled, "I didn't need to - I always knew you would be good."

 We had both made assumptions.
 I thought he wasn't interested.
 He thought I knew he was always proud of me.
 The only thing we hadn't thought of was actually communicating.

 So what assumptions are you holding on to at the moment?
 About a situation?
 About someone you know?
 About yourself?
 And what do you need to communicate to check the truth?

-IIf this has struck a chord with you and you want to find out if coaching will support you, book for a Light the Blue Touchpaper session.
+IIf this has struck a chord with you and you want to find out if coaching will support you, check out how we could work together and get in touch.